mit-pdos/sigmaos/cpython3.11/Doc/library/locale.rst

 .. function:: format_string(format, val, grouping=False, monetary=False)

    Formats a number *val* according to the current :const:`LC_NUMERIC` setting.
    The format follows the conventions of the ``%`` operator.
-For floating-point values, the decimal point is modified if appropriate.
+For floating point values, the decimal point is modified if appropriate.
 If *grouping* is ``True``, also takes the grouping into account.